Eggless Chocolate Chip Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-My Eggless chocolate chip cookies have no eggs and no milk, but are perfectly soft, chewy, and with crisp edges.
-They are ready in just 10 minutes with zero chill time needed.
+My Eggless chocolate chip cookies have no eggs or milk, but are perfectly soft, chewy, and crisp-edged.
+They are ready in just 15 minutes, with no chill time required.

 Key Ingredients